tinytronix/homeautomation/README.md

 gains access to the I2C Bus.
 It then can read AD values and switch Relais in order to keep vital functions alive and prevent damages to house installation.

-All modules can bei either controlled by Controller Module B (Raspberry) or Lora Bridge (ATMega328) The interface to all modules is the same: I2C.
+All modules can bei either controlled by Controller Module B (Raspberry) or Lora Bridge (ATMega328) or Wifi Controller, The interface to all modules is the same: I2C.
 Any module can easily be connected to Controller Module B or Lora Bridge without any modifications.

 ## ESP07 (ESP8266) Wifi Controller Module ([here](https://github.com/tinytronix/homeautomation/tree/master/Hardware/Controllermodul_C%20(ESP8266)))